Cost-Based Approach to Complexity: A Common Denominator?: Efficiency

 \section{Efficiency}

-Often, we consider more complex models of a given problem in the hope of obtaining a more complete representation, therefore diminishing the prediction error.
+Often, we enhance the complexity of models in the hope of obtaining a more complete representation, therefore diminishing the prediction error.
 However, this increases the modeling cost.
-Therefore, the concept of \emph{efficiency} becomes important in order to quantify the advantage of more accurate modeling, which can be defined as a \emph{benefit}, at the expense of higher modeling costs.
+Therefore, the concept of \emph{efficiency} becomes important in order to quantify the advantage of more accurate modeling, or how much is gained by decreasing the error of the predictions of the model, which can be defined as a \emph{benefit}, at the expense of higher modeling costs.

+The concept of \emph{benefit} is intrinsically relative to each situation, and needs to be specified respectively.
+Examples of benefit would be how much the quality of living may increase by a new product, or how much a new bridge may contribute to reducing the average traveling time, the increase of accuracy, or the reduction of the chances of operation errors.
+Often what is sought is a combination of these improvements.